typemill/docs/06-Info/00-Release-Notes.md

 This is the version history with some release notes.

-## Version 1.3.1: Improved Meta Information
+## Version 1.3.1: Improved Meta and Internationalization

 _Release date: 09.01.2020_

 Version 1.3.1 improves the meta-information.
 Please update the system folder and the theme folder.
+Version 1.3.1 was updated again in the evening of 09.01.2020 with internationalization.

 The release includes:

+* Internationalization: Select italian or english language for the author dashboard.
 * Meta: Meta-tabs are added to raw mode now.
 * Meta: Create new meta-tabs with a plugin (read the docs for details).
 * Meta: All field-types are implemented for meta-tabs now (with some limitations).